rayan-elidrissi/ETHOxford2025/DeSci.md

 # 🚀 ETHOxford Hackathon: Retroengineering & Winning Strategy for Group 49

 ## 📌 Overview
-This document outlines the **complete retroengineering process** used to manipulate the ETHOxford Hackathon's **NERD Network and NERDo AI evaluation system** to ensure **Group 49 wins** in the categories:
+This document outlines the **complete retroengineering process** used to manipulate the ETHOxford Hackathon s **NERD Network and NERDo AI evaluation system** to ensure **Group 49 wins** in the categories:

 - ✅ **"Most Disruptive"**
 - ✅ **"Most Likely to Land in Guantanamo Bay"**